gitopsmanager/k8s-restore-cluster/README.md

 This workflow is part of the GitOps automation framework.
 It coordinates full cluster restoration and application re-deployment by leveraging reusable composite actions.
 It performs the following high-level steps:

-1. **Restore cluster** configuration (copy or reuse existing directory).
+1. **Restore cluster** configuration — copy from a source cluster or reuse the existing target directory if no source is specified.
+2. **Fix UAMI client IDs** in restored manifests (if copying from source) to ensure Azure Workload Identity references match the target environment.
-2. **Commit and merge** restored configuration changes via Auto-Commit-Squash-Merge.
+3. **Commit and merge** restored configuration changes via Auto-Commit-Squash-Merge.
-3. **Generate a deployment matrix** dynamically from `create.json` files.
+4. **Generate a deployment matrix** dynamically from `create.json` files.
-4. **Deploy ArgoCD applications** for each namespace/app in parallel using the ArgoCD-Manage-Applications action.
+5. **Deploy ArgoCD applications** for each namespace/app in parallel using the ArgoCD-Manage-Applications action.
-5. **Aggregate results** from all parallel jobs into a unified summary report.
+6. **Aggregate results** from all parallel jobs into a unified summary report.

 ---